Functional reducts of Boolean algebras: Background

-We can define a preorder similarly on the functional reducts: $\cc_1 \lesssim \cc_2$ if and only if all functions in $\cc_2$ can be defined over $\cc_1$ using first order formulas.
+We can define a preorder similarly on the functional reducts of a given algebra: $\cc_1 \lesssim \cc_2$ if and only if all functions in $\cc_2$ can be defined over $\cc_1$ using first-order formulas.
 The automorphism groups of such functional reducts will also be closed.
-It remains true that two functional reduct is first order interdefinable if and only if their automorphism groups are the same.
-But the first order equivalence classes of functional reducts are not in a bijection with the closed groups: there may exist closed groups containing the automorphism group of the original structure which cannot be obtained as the automorphism group of a functional reduct.
+It remains true that two functional reduct is first-order interdefinable if and only if their automorphism groups are the same.
+But the first-order equivalence classes of functional reducts are not in a bijection with the closed groups: there may exist closed groups containing the automorphism group of the original structure which cannot be obtained as the automorphism group of a functional reduct.